 Increased reporting of mental health issues for students meant a prominent university was concerned to meet their duty of care obligations.
-They used Platos to hear directly from students what they were experiencing, and exactly how, when and why university practices and services impacted them.
+They used Plaetos to hear directly from students what they were experiencing, and exactly how, when and why university practices and services impacted them.
 Read more.

 A prominent university needed to give its students a say in shaping mental health support services on campus.

 - Increased reporting of mental health issues for students challenges all universities